Liberluna/JSPCE/README.md

 A test that can be taken on the web to test your understanding of JavaScript and your ability to handle it.

+Currently free of charge (one-day interval required to take the test)

 ## Level

 - Standard